PudCrewTristan/Ultimate-SMG-Tools/README.md

+# What is Ultimate SMG Tools?
+Ultimate Super Mario Galaxy Tools is a SMG Tool Pack which includes a bunch of SMG Modding Tools that are great to either get started or continue making SMG custom levels.
+This will be regularly updated, so keep an eye out lol.

 # Tools Used in this pack
 CANM Editor by PhantomWings,<br/>
 Launch Cam Plus by SuperHackio,<br/>
 ARC Tools by Lunaboy, JaytheHam, and Anthe,<br/>